Institute for Quality and Efficiency in Health Care: Structure

-General health information, written in plain language, is additionally produced by a Health Information department.
+Additionally, the Health Information Department produces evidence-based health information in plain language that is published on the website informedhealth.org, in German and in English.

-These departments are also supported by Administration and Communication departments.
+These five departments are supported by the Administration and Information Management departments as well as Communications, International Affairs, Quality Assurance and Legal units.

+International Cooperation

-It regularly communicates with similar organisations in other countries, such as with the National Institute for Health and Clinical Excellence (NICE) in the UK and the Haute Autorité de Santé (HAS) in France.
+IQWiG regularly communicates with similar organisations in other countries, such as with the National Institute for Health and Clinical Excellence (NICE) in the UK and the Haute Autorité de Santé (HAS) in France.
+It is a member of the International Network of Agencies for Health Technology Assessment (INAHTA) and takes part in the European Network for Health Technology Assessment (EUnetHTA).

 Most noticed reports

 IQWiG hit international headlines in October 2010 with a report slamming Reboxetine as inefficient and harmful.